versionHQ/multi-agent-system/README.md

 ## Frequently Asked Questions (FAQ)
 **Q. Where can I see if the agent is working?**

-> A. You can find a frontend app [here](https://beta.versi0n.io) with real-world outbound use cases.
-Also refer to the structure.
+> A. You can find a frontend app [here](https://versi0n.io) with real-world outbound use cases.
+> You can also test features [here](https://github.com/versionHQ/test-client-app) using React app.

 **Q. How do you analyze the customer?**